glowkeeper/P3D/docs/labs/week1Session2.md

 #endif
 ```

-The class `ray`, above, allows you to create a ray tracer.
-The basic steps needed for that are:

-1. Calculate the ray from the eye to the pixel
-2. Determine which objects the ray intersects
-3. Compute a colour for that object at that intersection point

-You will need to create a _virtual viewport_ through which to pass rays for the image scene.
+You will also need to create a _virtual viewport_ through which to pass rays for the image scene.
 The viewport's aspect ratio should be the same as the image you are rendering.
 Below, you'll use a viewport that is two units in height, and the distance between the projection plane and the projection point (the _focal length_) is set to one unit.
 The camera for viewing the scene will use a [right-handed coordinate system](https://en.wikipedia.org/wiki/Right-hand_rule), where the y-axis goes up, the x-axis goes to the right and the negative z-axis goes into the screen.
 The camera will be centred at (0,0,0).

-Below, amend `main.cpp` so that the ray _r_ approximates to the centre of the pixels:
+Amend `main.cpp` so that the ray _r_ approximates to the centre of the rendered pixels:

 ```
 #include "color.h"